AmanU07UIUC/ssh-model/README.md

+REMINDER: GO BACK AND CORRELATE ALL OBJECTIVE TO SSH model being a simple example of topoologcal protected states.

 # Su–Schrieffer–Heeger Model Project Introduction:
 The purpose of this project is to demonstrate a basic understanding of the some the core dynamics and features of the SSH model via simulating the model and highlighing these features using python.
 This includes using libraries like matplotlib, numpy, and mpmath to calculate various improtant quantities and graph key behaviors observed in the model.
 ## Context: